Vinutana/credit-risk-pd-model/README.md

 A **production-ready** Credit Risk Modeling project that predicts the Probability of Default (PD) for loan applicants using the [Home Credit Default Risk](https://www.kaggle.com/competitions/home-credit-default-risk) dataset.

-A **production-ready** Credit Risk Modeling project that predicts the Probability of Default (PD) for loan applicants using the [Home Credit Default Risk](https://www.kaggle.com/competitions/home-credit-default-risk) dataset.

 ![Credit Risk App Dashboard](reports/app_screenshot.PNG)

 ---